Personal Immigration

 The length of the visitor visa will determine the application fee.
 As of writing this article, the prices for Standard Visitor visas are listed as follows:

-The Risks of Applying for a Long-Term Visitor Visa
+8. Risks of Long-Term Standard Visitor Visa Applications

-As with the six month Standard Visitor visa, there is a risk of an application being refused.
-In the event of a refusal, applicants are very unlikely to have a legal right of appeal; a right of appeal is only possible where the visit engages human rights considerations.
+As with the six-month Standard Visitor visa, there is a risk of an application being refused.
+In the event of a refusal, applicants are unlikely to have a legal right of appeal; a right of appeal is only possible where the visit engages human rights considerations.
 Applicants may otherwise be able to pursue judicial review proceedings as a remedy.
-You may wish to speak to one of our barristers for expert advice on making a fresh visit visa application if your application has been refused.
+You may wish to speak to one of our barristers for expert advice on making a fresh Visit visa application if your application has been refused.

 If UKVI are not satisfied that an applicant meets the eligibility requirements for the duration of the visa applied for, they may alternatively be issued a shorter visa than was applied for.
 In this instance, the difference in the application fees will not be refunded.